CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Design

 \subsection{Overview}

-We present the framework of CryptoEval in Figure~\ref{fig:framework}.
-Firstly, our approach assembles the state-of-the-art cryptographic misuse detectors, e.g., \cite{DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/MuslukhovBB18}, as a toolchain to detect a more comprehensive list of vulnerability types and to achieve high accuracy of detection, which is accomplished by developing a series of adapters.
+We present the framework of \sysname{} in Figure~\ref{fig:framework}.
+Firstly, our approach assembles the state-of-the-art cryptographic misuse detectors, e.g., \cite{DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/MuslukhovBB18}, as a toolchain to detect a more comprehensive list of vulnerability types and to achieve high detection accuracy, which is accomplished by developing a series of adapters.
 A typical adapter translates the output of a detector into a unified format whose elements will be formally defined in Section~\ref{subsec:adapter}.

-Then, according to the results of cryptographic misuse detection, we perform a misuse-originating data-flow analysis to establish the dependencies between the vulnerabilities caused by the misuses and different sink categories.
-This analysis can take advantage of the state-of-the-art context-sensitive and object-sensitive taint analysis on Android apps, e.g., FlowDroid\cite{DBLP:conf/pldi/ArztRFBBKTOM14} and Amandroid\cite{DBLP:conf/ccs/WeiROR14}.
-Their sources and sinks are easily configurable.
+Then, according to the results of cryptographic misuse detection, we perform a misuse-originating data-flow analysis to establish the dependencies between the vulnerabilities caused by the misuses and different sink categories (Section~\ref{subsec:taint-analysis}).
+This analysis can take advantage of the state-of-the-art context-sensitive and object-sensitive taint analysis on Android apps, i.e., FlowDroid\cite{DBLP:conf/pldi/ArztRFBBKTOM14}, whose sources and sinks are easily configurable.
 For each app, we update the list of taint sources based on the result of misuse detection.
 Then, a customized data-flow analysis is conducted from both parameter-related misuses and data-related misuses to find all the specific sinks that may leak data affected by the misuses.
-Then we use an intra-procedural data-source tracking started from these sinks to infer the exact sink categories.
-We attach the sink categories to each misuse to build the explicit correlations and quantify the overall threat level of each app.
+Then we use intra-procedural data-source tracking started from these sinks to infer the exact sink categories.
+We attach the sink categories to each misuse to build explicit correlations for the risk assessments.

-To extend the usage of our per-app assessment, we investigate the potential threat patterns of apps on a large scale for the subsequent app vetting at app stores.
-We extract the features from the misuse tuples with sink information, use unsupervised learning to predict the potential representative threats.
-An association rule mining is conducted to infer the correlations between different sensitive data flows.
+We quantify the overall threat level of each app with the detectable vulnerabilities and the data-flow entry points of the vulnerabilities on the app's attack surface.
+To extend the usage of our per-app assessment, we investigate the potential threat patterns of apps on a large scale for subsequent app vetting at app stores.
+We extract the features from the misuse tuples with sink information and use unsupervised learning to predict the potential representative threats.
+An association rule mining is conducted to infer the correlations between different sensitive data flows (Section~\ref{subsec:clustering}).